Kaimātai Aro Whenua

 - draw maps using specialist computer software

-- write up research results
+- write up research results and present findings

 - teach at universities.